vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 120 or fewer hours, he can use those 15 hours and still stay within the July limit of 135 hours.

-### Temporary return to 150 hours per month while Future Fund Regranting Program situation is resolved
+### (Ended) temporary return to 150 hours per month while Future Fund Regranting Program situation is resolved

-With the collapse of FTX in November 2022, and uncertainty about whether we should continue to use money from the Future Fund Regranting Program, we're temporarily returning to a cap 150 hours per month for work on Timelines Wiki for Vipul Naik.
-This temporary return starts November 2022 and will continue until March 2023, or once the Future Fund Regranting Program situation is resolved, whichever is earlier.
+With the collapse of FTX in November 2022, and uncertainty about whether we should continue to use money from the Future Fund Regranting Program, we're temporarily returning to a cap 150 hours per month for work on Timelines Wiki for Vipul Naik. ~~This temporary return starts November 2022 and will continue until March 2023, or once the Future Fund Regranting Program situation is resolved, whichever is earlier.~~

+We decided to resume Future Fund Regranting Program timelines work starting December 17, 2022.
+So, starting January 2023, the cap for time spent on timelines for Vipul returns to 75 hours.
+In other words, the temporary increase in hours only applies to November and December 2022.

 ## Continued monitoring and tweaks